siva2213/Frontend-AI-Bootstrap/AI_INSTRUCTIONS.md

 ## When in Doubt

-Read the detailed rules in docs/rules/ directory.
+Read the detailed rules in docs/rules/ directory for comprehensive guidelines, examples, and best practices.